2022 Marikina local elections: House of Representatives elections

-First District
+First district

 The first district covers the barangays of Barangka, Calumpang, Industrial Valley Complex, Jesus de la Peña, Malanday, San Roque, Santa Elena, Santo Niño and Tañong.
 The incumbent representative was Bayani Fernando, who was reelected in 2019 with 80.46% of the vote.
 Fernando is eligible for reelection but has opted to run for mayor, rather than a third term as a representative.

 Fernando's party, the Nationalist People's Coalition nominated former vice mayor Jose Fabian Cadiz in his place.
-Cadiz had previously ran for the seat in 2019 but eventually withdrew.
+Cadiz had previously run for the seat in 2019 but eventually withdrew.
 On the other hand, the United Nationalist Alliance under Team MarCy nominated the first lady of Marikina, Marjorie Ann Teodoro to challenge Cadiz for the seat.
 Three months before the election, Cadiz died from cardiac arrest.
 As a result, his party named his nephew, Jose Miguel Cadiz, as their substitute candidate.